Converting 140 Degrees Fahrenheit to Celsius: A complete walkthrough

 Explanation of the Conversion Formula: A Deeper Dive

 The conversion formula, °C = (°F - 32) × 5/9, is derived from the relationship between the freezing and boiling points of water in both scales.
 As mentioned earlier, the difference is 180°F and 100°C. To convert from Fahrenheit to Celsius, we first subtract 32 (the difference in freezing points) from the Fahrenheit temperature.
 This accounts for the shift in the zero point.
 Then, we multiply the result by 5/9, which represents the ratio of the degree intervals between the two scales.
-This final step adjusts for the different sizes of the degree increments.
+That's why this final step adjusts for the different sizes of the degree increments.
 This mathematical manipulation ensures accurate conversion between the two systems.

 Frequently Asked Questions (FAQ)